 In Our Element – Traditions & Valentine’s Day

-Welcome to a new week and the month of love.
-I hope last week was all you hoped and prayed it would be.
+We are in the midst of the month of love.
 I don’t know about you but I am so looking forward to Valentine’s Day.
 Not because I need or want chocolates or flowers but because it’s another day to celebrate “love.”
 Not just the love between hubs and me, but it is also a chance for me to do something special for my daughter and my grandchildren.
-And there was a time when I would give each of my coworkers a homemade card with a piece of chocolate attached.
+There was also a time when I would include my co-workers in my Valentine’s Day gifting with a homemade card and a piece of chocolate attached.

-It’s another day that reminds us to be nice to the people we care about and with whom you spend the most time.
-I remember the first time I surprised coworkers with a simple valentine card with a piece of chocolate attached.
+It’s another day that reminds us to be nice to the people we care about and with whom we spend the most time.
+I remember the first time I surprised coworkers with a simple Valentine card with a piece of chocolate attached.
 It was such a small thing to do, but it seemed to be so appreciated.
 And because of that, I made it a tradition.
-This was a very popular tradition until I moved to a very large company and I allowed the tradition to fall by the wayside.
+This was a very popular tradition and I kept it up for 8 years until I moved to a very large company and I allowed the tradition to fall by the wayside.
 I’m sorry I allowed that to happen.
-I am no longer a part of a large organization and now that I am with a small, close-knit group, I am contemplating starting this tradition again.
+However; now I am no longer a part of a large organization and now that I am with a small, close-knit group again, I am contemplating re-introducing this tradition.
 It’s a small gesture but one that makes everyone involved feel a little more connected.

-As for hubs and me, he really looks forward to doing something special for me as well, but I do not need that.
+As for hubs and me, he really looks forward to doing something special for me on this day as well, but I don’t need that.
 It is my pleasure to have the opportunity to intertwine my life with his.
-It is my joy to be his Mrs. And the last 4 years of my life have, for the most part, all been Valentine’s Day worthy, so I allow him to decide what I receive for that day.
-I do not need one more piece of jewelry and as I said above chocolates or flowers are not necessary either, but if he decides I deserve them, I will accept them with a smile, a song in my heart and the gratefulness of someone who realizes how special it is when someone loves you enough to go the extra mile.
+It is my joy to be his Mrs. And the last 4 years of my life with him have, for the most part, all been Valentine’s Day worthy.
+So I allow him to decide what I receive for that day.
+I do not need one more piece of jewelry and as I said above, chocolates or flowers are not necessary either, but if he decides I deserve them, I will accept them with a smile on my face, a song in my heart, and the gratefulness of someone who realizes how special it is when someone loves you enough to go the extra mile.

 I have one other tradition for this day.
-Each year I build a basket for my daughter and both grandchildren.
-The basket includes candy of course, but it also includes puzzles, books, generally a stuffed animal and other small items I know they love or need.
+Each year I build a basket or a bag for my daughter and both grandchildren.
+The basket includes small things.
+Candy of course, but it also includes puzzles, books, generally a stuffed animal and other small items I know they love or need.
 Again, a small gesture, but one my kids look forward to receiving and I look forward to giving.

-So this week’s element is all about traditions.
-Traditions do not have to be extravagant or cost a lot.
+So Valentine’s week is all about traditions for me.
+Traditions do not have to be extravagant or cost a fortune.
 They simply need to come from the heart.
 And remember sometimes, just as in organization, the little things have the largest impact.

-My prayer for you this week is that you will build traditions.
+My prayer for you this Valentine’s week is that you will build traditions.
 That you will connect heart to heart with the important people in your life.
-That you will feel the joy of giving and embace that it is indeed better to give than to receive.
+That you will feel the joy of giving and embrace that it is indeed better to give than to receive.